Allenator1/AI-agents-for-Avalon-Resistance/decision_tree/readme.md

 - ***generate_end_tree***
     - Runs finite iterations of check converge and calculates the average converge rate
     - returns the best tree encountered in all iterations

+**test.py**
+- Evaluate the effectiveness of the decision tree agent
+- Plays *total round* number of games with 6 intervals
+- Each interval the proportion of decision tree vs random agent changes
+- Final winrate data will be displayed